jonathantsang/jonathantsang.github.io2/blog/general/21/general21.md

 ## Conclusion

 That's all I've tried for now.
 In the future I may find other places.
 Be sure to try out Seattle Fish Guys and Ono Authentic Hawaiian Poke for the absolute best poke in Seattle!
+Hello Poke in Redmond is still a solid pick for the next best poke that is less traditional.